 Assistant Professor for Urban Planning

-She has a PhD and BSc in urban and regional planning, and an MSc in urban design, from Istanbul Technical University.
-Her PhD thesis was on risk mitigation for urban cultural heritage.
-Evren joins Parsons from Gothenburg University, where she was a postdoctoral research fellow since 2013 in the School of Design and Crafts.
-Her postdoctoral research at Gothenburg is called “Urban heritage at risk: artistic and activist interventions in heritage issues.”
-She has taught at Pratt Institute, and her prior teaching also includes lecturer at ITU’s Housing and Earthquake MSc program, senior lecturer at Auckland Technical University, and workshop lecturer at Bergen School of Architecture in Norway.
+She has a PhD and BSc in Urban and Regional Planning, and MSc in Urban Design, from Istanbul Technical University.
+Her PhD thesis (2010) is on cultural heritage at risk.
+Evren joined Parsons in 2015 from University of Gothenburg in Sweden where she was a postdoctoral research fellow between 2013-2015 in the School of Design and Crafts where she worked on her project focusing on Heritage activism.
+She has previously taught at Pratt Institute in NYC, and her prior teaching also includes ITU Faculty of Architecture in Istanbul- Turkey, Auckland University of Technology in Auckland New Zealand, and Bergen School of Architecture in Norway.

-Projects Studio 1
+Projects Studio 1 (Fall 2019)

-Projects Studio 3
+Projects Studio 3 (Fall 2019)

 Urban Ecologies Studio 2